alpal923/alpal923.github.io/_posts/2023-12-12-EDA-insights.md

 This was a surprisingly fun insight as I most often picture Vikings with axes and swords.

 ## Conclusion
 Even though there were many insights I could have learned from a textbook (ie. iron for weapons and silver for trading), there were some fun details I learned about Vikings doing this EDA!
+It was particularly interesting to discover those sites where most of the artifacts were found.
 I really appreciate having the skill set necessary to do my own analysis instead of relying on the stereotypes of Vikings and what others can tell me.

 ## Future Work
 Moving forward, I would love to see if I can pinpoint exact digs for these artifacts.